cfpb/mapusaurus/API.md

 * q - search term.
 Can be either a phrase (searches the institution name) or an 11-digit lender id (agency id + ffiec id)
+* auto - if present, search completes using an ngram field (i.e. partial match).
+Most useful for auto-complete fields

 OUTPUT:
 ```json